 - Be ready for your turn.
 Don’t dilly dally when it’s your turn, be aware, and once it’s your turn, go.

-- Help a struggling player to rake bunkers, find their ball, lift up the pin, carry clubs.
+- Help a struggling player rake bunkers, find their ball, lift up the pin, and carry clubs.
 We all have that one occasional hole where we blow up, and are all over the place.
 Help others to speed up too.

 Contrary to popular belief, where you are slow if the flight behind is on your tail, that’s not true.
 You are slow if you cannot see the flight in front of you.
 Speed up, so everyone can be happy.

 Following these rules will also show how professional and respectful you are towards the game.
 Give your best shot to keep track of these etiquettes and enjoy your game.
+We hope you learned something new from these golf etiquettes you should follow.